rltanksley/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD07_LAB_MANUAL.md

 You have been asked to ensure that the URLs of the following forms work to display a photo:

-- ~/photo/display/_PhotoId_.In this form of URL, PhotoId is the database ID of the photo object.
+- ~/photo/display/_PhotoId_.In this form of URL, PhotoId is the database Id of the photo object.
 This form of URL already works because it matches the default route.
-- ~/photo/_PhotoId_.In this form of URL, PhotoId is the database ID of the photo object.
-This is the logical URL to enter when you know the ID of the photo that you want to access.
+- ~/photo/_PhotoId_.In this form of URL, PhotoId is the database Id of the photo object.
+This is the logical URL to enter when you know the Id of the photo that you want to access.
 - ~/photo/title/_PhotoTitle_.
 In this form of URL,PhotoTitle is the title of the photo object.
 This is the logical URL to enter when you know the title of the photo that you want to access.

 You have also been asked to implement the following navigation controls in the Photo Sharing application: